Soccer: Sweden boss Andersson rediscovers his roots amid coronavirus hiatus

 “These are guys who are ambitious, serious and dedicated to their sport, talented players and athletes.
 That’s why they have become as good as they have - it’s not that they play football in a certain way, it’s that they are so serious about it,” he said.

-Andersson is interrupted by die-hard Husby FF supporter Rim Efrem, who appears in front of the dugout where the coach is sheltering from the rain.
+Andersson is interrupted by die-hard Husby FF supporter Rim Yohannes, who appears in front of the dugout where the coach is sheltering from the rain.

 “Janne!
-Are you not going to pick Paulos Abraham?!” he asks with mock aggression, referring to a hugely-talented local 17-year-old who recently signed for nearby top-flight side AIK, but the national team boss takes it in his stride.
+Are you not going to pick Paulos Abraham?” he asks with mock aggression, referring to a hugely-talented local 17-year-old who recently signed for nearby top-flight side AIK, but the national team boss takes it in his stride.

-“The problem is that I only get to select 23 players,” Andersson replies with a broad smile before Efrem reveals that Paulos is actually his little brother.
+“The problem is that I only get to select 23 players,” Andersson replies with a broad smile before Yohannes reveals that Paulos is actually his little brother.

 “Now that I know that, I’ll keep an eye out,” Andersson said as the two men burst out laughing.